 CSTE (Certified Software Tester) is for testers.
-For those who are in the beginning of their careers in the field of Quality and want to acquaint and evaluate themselves in terms of their quality control skills, CSTE is for them.
+For those who are at the beginning of their careers in the field of Quality and want to acquaint and evaluate themselves in terms of their quality control skills, CSTE is for them.

-CSQA is for a little more advanced group of the testing fraternity who are both into Quality control and quality assurance.
+CSQA is a little more advanced group of the testing fraternity who are both into Quality control and quality assurance.

-Typically, testers in their initial days of their career take the CSTE and once they progress to performing overall QA roles they take the CSQA.
+Typically, testers in the initial days of their career take the CSTE and once they progress to performing overall QA roles they take the CSQA.
 I hope this helps the readers determine which is more apt for them at the current time.

 Why should you aspire to be a CSQA?